CountDraculaDaughter/projects/CTF Writeup/picoCTF 2024/binhexa/README.md

 <img width="270" alt="image" src="https://github.com/CountDraculaDaughter/projects/assets/155210038/691ebe5d-cfb5-4159-bfe6-d5468faec2f5">

-For this one, we are doing
+For this one, we are doing are right binary shift, use the shift link for this

 Fourth Challenge:

 <img width="280" alt="image" src="https://github.com/CountDraculaDaughter/projects/assets/155210038/33a57409-a26a-4678-af1a-d38359fc0d79">

 Fifth Challenge: